I’m not really sure what the process is for deciding which souls enter each body and live each life.

 I also wanted to find some way to help me feel empowered.

 I have become very confident over the years but that wasn’t enough for me.
 I had spent a lot of my life being victimized and feeling hurt by other people, mentally and sometimes physically and even at 45, I feel little pings of vulnerability creep up to the surface from time to time.
 I am so done with those feelings.
-I have paid them their due and I am ready to start feeling like a badass.
+I have paid them their due and I was ready to move on.
 I wanted to feel tough and strong.
 I wanted to feel powerful.

 Now I had my map.